IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/mas-tas-home.md

 #### 1. Create an Organization named TRIRIGA

 a.
-Navigate to the **Organizations** page and click the blue + button on the top row.
+Navigate to the **Organizations** page and click the blue + button on the top row.<br>
 b.
-Fill in the Organization name with TRIRIGA and the description as "TRIRIGA Organization".
+Fill in the Organization name with TRIRIGA and the description as "TRIRIGA Organization".<br>
 c.
 Fill in the remaining required fields as such:

   Field Name | Value